Everyone loves a Brandy Alexander: creamy, sweet and boozy! Mix up this classy dessert drink recipe with brandy and Creme de Cacao.

 - Heavy cream

-Note: You can also make a frozen Brandy Alexander by substituting 2 scoops vanilla ice cream for the heavy cream and blending it in a blender.
-This is a traditional variation on the Grasshopper and Mudslide as well.
-Of course, we prefer the traditional cocktail shaker version!
+You can also make a frozen Brandy Alexander with ice cream!
+Simply substitute 2 scoops vanilla ice cream for the heavy cream and blending it in a blender.
+This is a traditional variation on sweet drinks like the Grasshopper and Mudslide as well.
+We prefer the traditional cocktail shaker version.

 Why is it called Brandy Alexander?